ploomber/jupysql/doc/community/developer-guide.md

 Then transpile to the sql which is supported by current connected dialect.

-Our `sql.connection.Connection._transpile_query` will automatically detect the dialect and transpile the SQL clause.
+Our `sql.SQLAlchemyConnection._transpile_query` will automatically detect the dialect and transpile the SQL clause.

 #### Example